-Home purchase limit placed on private equity corporations in MN under new bill
+Home purchase limits for private equity corporations proposed under new bill

-(FOX 9) - As housing affordability remains a hot topic among Americans nationally, and Minnesota lawmakers are hoping to address the issue of rising home prices by limiting the number of single-family homes that private equity corporations can own in Minnesota.
+As housing affordability remains a hot topic among Americans nationally, Minnesota lawmakers are hoping to address the issue of rising home prices by banning private equity corporations from owning single-family homes, while also placing a cap on the number other corporations can own.

 Private equity home limit in Minnesota